pawpengaga/pawpengaga/README.md

-# 🌸About me🌸
+## 🌸About me🌸

  - Multimedia Designer
- - Slowly becoming a dev
+ - Developer

 ## Good with 🎀
 - Motion Graphics
 - Vectorial Illustration
-- Editorial design.
-(I love books)
+- Editorial design
-- Making small apps in Ruby
+- Making Desktop Rails Apps
 - Learning stuff

 ## Learning to 📚

 - Play piano
 - Making 2d animation
-- Making bigger apps with Ruby
+- Work with Data Structures in Ruby
 - Create programs with Javascript
-- The basics of design again and again and again
+- Basic electronics

 ## 📫 How to reach me:
 The only way is by email.